 BOC is a key supplier to many industries.
 We play a critical role in steelmaking, refining, environmental protection, power and water, automotive, defence, chemical processing, glassmaking, hospitality, food processing and distribution, universities and research, healthcare and electronics.
 Most industries use industrial gases in some form or other and for many it is a non-substitutable part of their operations.

 The majority of our products are produced in the UK for UK customers.
-Where we do import products and raw materials from mainland Europe and non-EU countries, it is via a well-established process and robust supply chain.
-We have a number of workstreams considering the various Brexit scenarios and looking at alternative supply options and associated contingency measures to ensure that we will be prepared.
+The small number of products imported from mainland Europe and non-EU countries come via a well-established process and robust supply chain.

 The government is currently advising that in the event of a ‘no deal’ Brexit, all goods imported from the EU will be subject to the same requirements as third country goods, including the payment of duty.
 The government will determine and publish the new duty rates prior to leaving the EU.

-As the majority of our products are produced and used in the UK, the associated impact of any additional costs related to the payment of tariffs/duties should only impact a relatively small number of our products.
-However, it will affect the market pricing of some products and BOC will also need to consider the effect of any exchange rate movements if there is a ‘no deal’ outcome.
+As the majority of our products are used in the UK, any additional costs related to tariffs and/or duties should only affect a relatively small number of products.
+However, it is likely that the price of these products will have to rise and BOC will also need to consider the effect of any exchange rate movements if there is a ‘no deal’ outcome.

-Given our focus on UK production and supply, BOC is likely to be minimally affected by any changes to Freedom of People movement across UK borders that may occur as a result of Brexit.
+Given our UK production and supply focus, BOC is likely to be minimally affected by any changes to Freedom of People movement across UK borders.

 We understand that many customers have concerns.
+We are taking all reasonable steps to mitigate risk where it is within our control.
 We will continue to review our position as more information is provided by the Government.